iboB/ibob.github.com/_posts/2018-12-16-windows-rpath.md

 ### Visual C/C++ specific: delayed DLL loading

-Since 2016 Microsoft's linker LINK.exe supports [delayed loading](https://docs.microsoft.com/en-us/cpp/build/reference/linker-support-for-delay-loaded-dlls?view=vs-2017).
+Microsoft's linker LINK.exe supports [delayed loading](https://docs.microsoft.com/en-us/cpp/build/reference/linker-support-for-delay-loaded-dlls?view=vs-2017).
 This feature allows a linked DLL to be loaded when the first call to a function from it is made instead of at the startup of the executable.
 To make use of delayed loading you should add the `/DELAYLOAD:dllname` switch to the linker command (for example `/DELAYLOAD:foo.dll`).

 At first I didn't realize how this can help.
 After all, I don't care *when* the DLL is loaded but *where* it's loaded *from*.
 But after some comments to this I found out that I had neglected to see ways to make this actually quite useful.

 First there's the naïve (and quite dangerous) approach which you should probably *not* use: `SetDllDirectory`.
 This function allows you to set the search path for DLLs which `LoadLibrary` will use.
-This will probably work for the simples of cases, but there are some problems which would make it from unusable to dangerous:
+This will probably work for the simplest of cases, but there are some problems which would make it from unusable to dangerous:
 * If you call functions from a DLL globally, this will not work.
 You have no way to guarantee that `SetDllDirectory` will be called before your global calls[^7].
 * `SetDllDirectory` sets the search paths for the *entire* process.
 This means that these search paths will be used for *all* calls to `LoadLibrary`.
 Depending on what kind of DLLs you have on your system, this may actually lead to stuff being loaded which you don't want and bring you to a whole new level of DLL Hell.

 There's another approach, though.
 Using the delayed loading helper function.

-In a typical delayed loading scenario (where you only care about *when* or *if* some DLLs are loaded) you would link with `Delayimp.lib` which provides an function to do the actual delayed loading.
+In a typical delayed loading scenario (where you only care about *when* or *if* some DLLs are loaded) you would link with `Delayimp.lib` which provides a function to do the actual delayed loading.
 You must define a hook function which the helper function will use.
 The hook function is quite easy to use and actually allows you to substitute the call to `LoadLibrary` with your own.
 You can see how to do so [in the docs](https://docs.microsoft.com/en-us/cpp/build/reference/calling-conventions-parameters-and-return-type?view=vs-2017).
 You would also see that setting the delayed loading hook depends on initializing a global variable, which brings us back to the problem of using functionality from the DLL globally.
 You will need this global to be initialized first, but you will have no way of guaranteeing it[^7].

 The thing is that you could choose to *not* link with `Delayimpl.lib` and instead provide a delayed loading function yourself.
 Now this is not *trivial* but it seems to be possible.
 I will probably play around with this in the following days and update this article.